sezarmbar/spring-boot-microservices-example/OKTA.md

 ### Verify Authentication Works

 Navigate to <http://localhost:4200>, and you should see a login form like the following.
+The login form you see below is rendered by the `<sp-authport>` component.
+In addition to authentication, it supports registration and forgot password.

 ![Angular Login](static/angular-login.png)